 Railway Transport Operator: a legal private or public person that carries goods and/or people by railway transportation.

+Reservation: a unilateral statement, however phrased or named, made by a Contracting Party when signing, ratifying, accepting, approving or acceding to the Framework Agreement, whereby it purports to exclude or to modify the legal effect of certain provisions of the Framework Agreement in their application to that Contracting Party.

 Rolling Stock: coaches, wagons, locomotives, and other wheeled vehicles owned, hired, leased, or used by the Contracting Parties for railway transportation.

-Technical Arrangements: operational arrangements, agreed to by the competent authorities of the Contracting Parties, that are loosely attached to the Framework Agreement’s Main Text, Annexes or Protocols.
-They shall contain the technical and operational rules or guidelines that inform the implementation of the Framework Agreement in the operation of the network.
+Technical Arrangement: operational arrangement, agreed to by the competent authorities of the Contracting Parties, that is loosely attached to the Framework Agreement’s Main Text, Annexes or Protocols.
+It shall contain the technical and operational rules or guidelines that inform the implementation of the Framework Agreement in the operation of the network.

 Third Party: a country that is not a Contracting Party to the Framework Agreement.